prlaa/prlaa/README.md

-# Priscila Sepulveda - Data Analyst and Scientist
+# Priscila Sepulveda - Problem Solver
 Welcome!
 I'm Priscila Sepulveda, Here you will find some proyects that showcase my passion for solving problems through programming.
 ## About Me

 ☁️ Currently, I'm working towards obtaining AWS S3, Snowflake, and Neo4J certifications.
+Also currently looking to do some Supply Chain and Fraud detection proyects!

 You can explore more of my personal projects in this repository.